MikeyMoore/Rooki/Design_Doc.md

 - Of players surveyed, ease of use and simplicity were the most cited desires from the app.

 ## Color palette Iteration 1
 - We have chosen a simple color pallete consisting largely of blues and greys.
-We started using a simple black and white theme white dark green accents, reminscent of our chess set and the green velvet underneath the pieces.
-We soon realized that our design looked like it was from an early 2000s webpage, and we ditched it for something less offensive to the eyes.
+-We started using a simple black and white theme white dark green accents, reminscent of our chess set and the green velvet underneath the pieces.
+We soon realized that our design looked like it was from an early 2000s webpage, and the design was ditched for something less offensive to the eyes.

 ## Wireframe Iteration 1
 ![Camera Page](./Camera_Page_Wireframe.png)